chorim/simple-chat-frontend/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-I do not recommend use the current project on a live system.
+I do not recommend use a production system.

 ### Prerequisites